 Yes, I spent a lot of time with them.
 And they do expect that every person will demonstrate invisible faith in his or her own life every Sunday.
 I've never seen people spiritually prepare like they did for a Sunday morning.
 They were ready.
 They prayed in the morning, they got ready at a Wednesday night service, there was so much anticipation.I couldn't believe how much time they spent at church.

 It's been easier studying evangelicals now, because they keep the sermons less than forty-minutes.
 I love pentecostals, but they are marathon runners when it comes to the spiritual life.

-To work hard at the spiritual life — to name it and claim it — seems to be our own work.
+To work hard at the spiritual life — to name it and claim it — seems to be our own work for those who advocate the prosperity gospel.
 Is there an element of, "Lord, your will be done" in it as well?